slashk/goldstone-docker/Dockerfiles/logstash/README.md

 Goldstone Dockerfile for Logstash
 ===============================

-Based on solinea/goldstone-centos-jdk-7
+Based on logstash:1.5 repo.

-Logstash 1.5
+Installs the following plugins:
+- translate